OpenACC/openacc-best-practices-guide/06-Loops.markdown

 The above code is an excerpt from a real application where collapsing loops extended the parallelism available to be exploited.
-On line 1, the two outermost loops are collapsed together to make it possible to generate *gangs* across the iterations of both loops, thus making the total number of gangs `nelemd` x `qsize` rather than just `nelemd`.
+On line 1, the two outermost loops are collapsed together to make it possible to generate *gangs* across the iterations of both loops, thus making the possible number of gangs `nelemd` x `qsize` rather than just `nelemd`.
 The collapse at line 4 collapses together 3 small loops to increase the possible *vector length*, as none of the loops iterate for enough trips to create a reasonable vector length on the